vackosar/vackosar.github.io/_drafts/2022-02-12-SRU++-RNN-with-attention-beats-transformer.md

 - Transformer + SRU outperforms vanilla
 - not looked into detail how was this done
-  - ? architecture - how does it look
+  - ?
+TODO architecture viz

 ![SRU results with Transformer on German English translations](/images/sru_sru_and_transformer_results.png)